 Freed-Hardeman University has advanced voice, data, and video networks connecting virtually every building on campus.
 Outlets in offices, classrooms, laboratories, and residence hall rooms provide access to these networks.
 Cable TV service is available in the residence halls and is part of the room charge.
-Four major student computer laboratories, smaller department laboratories, and library computers are available each day and most evenings during school terms.
-Access to the
+Three major student computer laboratories, smaller department laboratories, and library computers are available each day and most evenings during school terms.
+Wireless access to the Internet and to the campus network is available in most campus facilities.